Fragmon/klipper_max_flow_test/README.md

 ## How it works

-The plugin samples StallGuard at 20 Hz during each measurement step (5 repeats by default) and tracks median, IQR (P25–P75), and run-to-run CV per step.
+The plugin samples StallGuard at 20 Hz during each measurement step (5 repeats × 5 s by default) and tracks median, IQR (P25–P75), and run-to-run CV per step.
 Slip detection uses **multiple independent triggers** that look for different signatures:

-- **SG signal patterns** — snap-back, over-jump, plateau
+- **SG signal patterns** — snap-back, over-jump, plateau (with saturation-skip and median-baseline)
 - **Run-to-run variance** — CV spike, CV jump, rising trend, vs coarse-baseline
 - **Sample distribution** — IQR widening, IQR vs coarse-baseline, IQR absolute
-- **Per-run analysis** — single-run outlier detection, SG max spike for decoupling
+- **Per-run analysis** — single-run outlier detection (warmup-aware), SG max spike for decoupling

 Each trigger fires under tighter conditions in **bisection / verify** than in coarse, so the coarse phase stays noise-resistant while the final result is accurate to ±1 mm³/s.

 The HTML report's **decision-trail panel** lists every trigger event with the metrics that caused it, so you can see exactly why the plugin chose the value it did.

+### Warmup-skip

+The first repetition of every measurement step shows different behaviour than the others (motor transitions from cold-stop, filament path settles).
+The plugin detects this drift and excludes run 1 from the median/IQR/CV stats when it deviates significantly from the rest.
+The threshold is per-driver — TMC2240 needs a more aggressive 4 % cutoff (vs. 10 % for TMC5160) because of its systematic 3–6 % first-run drift.

 ### Per-driver tuning

-Each driver family has its own `TriggerProfile` in the source code with all detection thresholds.
-The TMC5160 profile is the validated production baseline.
-TMC2240 (SG2 path) inherits the same values since the hardware path is identical.
-TMC2209 has its own profile for the SG4 path.
+Each driver family has its own `TriggerProfile` in the source code with all detection thresholds:

+- **TMC5160Profile** — validated production baseline (SGT=15, SFILT=1)
+- **TMC2240Profile** — inherits TMC5160 base, with TMC2240-specific overrides:
+  - `WARMUP_DRIFT_THRESHOLD = 0.04` — catches the systematic first-run drift
+  - `PLATEAU_RATIO = 0.2` — the SG2 saturation curve is steeper on TMC2240
+- **TMC2209Profile** — for the SG4 path

 To tune sensitivity for one driver without affecting the others, edit only its profile class.

 ---